Job Description

 Responsibilities: The attorney will primarily litigate Section 1983 and FOIA cases in Federal Court, and will also litigate cases under state public records laws.
 The attorney will be expected to handle all phases of complex civil litigation and maintain an active case load, although cases at HRDC are handled cooperatively among all in-house attorneys.
 The attorney will be directly supervised by the Litigation Director and will work with in-house legal support staff.
 In most cases, the attorney will coordinate and work with co-counsel from various jurisdictions across the country.
 The attorney will occasionally be expected to travel to various jurisdictions around the country.
 This is a full time, 40 hour per week job in our Boynton Beach office; however, remote work is an option for an ideal candidate.

 Qualifications: A minimum of five years post-graduate experience as a full-time lawyer or judicial clerkship is preferred, but exceptions will be made for exceptional candidates with less experience.
 The successful candidate will have excellent writing and analytical skills, experience litigating § 1983 cases, a demonstrated commitment to improving the criminal justice system, and a personal interest in the preservation and advancement of civil liberties and individual rights.
-The attorney must be admitted in good standing to the Florida Bar (or to the bar of any state or the District of Columbia if working remotely,) must be self-motivated, energetic, capable of working in a dynamic, fast paced environment, and able to adjust to shifting priorities.
-Experience with First Amendment, public records, class action or consumer related litigation is a plus.
+The attorney must be admitted in good standing to the Florida Bar, must be self-motivated, energetic, capable of working in a dynamic, fast paced environment, and able to adjust to shifting priorities.
+Experience with First Amendment, public records, Section 1983, federal court, class action or consumer related litigation is a plus.

 Application: Send resume, cover letter, and three references to litigation director Jonathan Picard, jpicard@humanrightsdefensecenter.org.
 No phone calls please.
 The position will remain open until filled.